TradeMaster-NTU/fintech-literature/conference/ml/OPS/README.md

-# Regret Bounds for Online Portfolio Selection with a Cardinality Constraint.
-(Neurips18)
+# Regret Bounds for Online Portfolio Selection with a Cardinality Constraint (Neurips18)

 ```
 @inproceedings{ito2018regret,